Transporting mortal remains from one state to another, or to another country – What you need to know

 What happens if you need to transport the deceased from one state to another?

 Rail transportation is another option if the distance is too far.
-This would incur a rail shipment fee from embarkation station to destination.
+This would incur a rail shipment fee from the embarkation station to the destination.

 Air transportation between states